What is Direct Debit?

 Step 1 - Contact StowAg accounts on 01451 833 187.

 Get in touch and ask to set up a Direct Debit.
 We’ll arrange for you to complete a Direct Debit Instruction.
-This can be done by post, over the phone or online.
+This can be downloaded here and sent by post or filled out over the phone..

 Step 2 - Complete the Direct Debit Instruction